RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Steven Gray - RSP Permian, Inc.

-I'd prefer to say that I think in this year's inventory, about half the wells we have planned are 7,500 feet and about half are the 1-mile laterals, so our average for the year is probably 6,200 feet or so.
-By next year, it'll probably be trending more towards 7,000 foot, 7,500 foot on average.
+I'd further say that I think in this year's inventory, about half the wells we have planned are 7,500 feet, and about half are the 1-mile laterals, so our average for the year is probably 6,200 or so.
+By next year, it'll probably be trending more towards 7,000, 7,500 foot average.

 Daniel Eugene McSpirit - BMO Capital Markets (United States)

 Got it.
 Okay.
 Great.
 Thanks.
-And as a follow-up to that, just maybe a question on portfolio management, appreciating you folks are realizing successive (17:46) across your leasehold both in the Delaware and Midland basins.
-If we look at, say, 12 months or so from now, what basin Midland or Delaware or maybe operating area within those basins do you expect will deliver superior returns or the best returns?
+And as a follow-up to that, just maybe a question on portfolio management, appreciating you folks are realizing success across your leasehold both in the Delaware and Midland basins.
+If we look at, say, 12 months or so from now, what basin, Midland or Delaware, or maybe operating area within those basins do you expect will deliver superior returns or the best returns?
 Or maybe put differently, which are candidates for divestiture because they can't compete on returns, however economic they may prove to be?

 Steven Gray - RSP Permian, Inc.

-Well, if you look at what we think we'll be doing and it's always subject to change, but right now, I think we're going to exit the year, start next year with eight rigs running.
+Well, if you look at what we think we'll be doing – and it's always subject to change – but right now, I think we're going to exit the year, start next year with eight rigs running.
 And we would like to have four in the Delaware and four in the Midland.
-If you look at the well cost in the Delaware being a little more expensive than the Midland, that would sort of imply, we'll probably spend 60% of our capital next year in the Delaware, although I don't think (18:40) number yet.
-But the returns from what we can see in the Delaware at least in the Wolfcamp could be superior to what we have in the Midland Basin.
+If you look at the well costs in the Delaware being a little more expensive than the Midland, that would sort of imply we'll probably spend 60% of our capital next year in the Delaware, although I don't think we've got a firm number yet.
+But the returns from what we can see in the Delaware, at least in the Wolfcamp, could be superior to what we have in the Midland Basin.
 So, if that holds true, then it would make sense that we would spend more capital over there next year than what we do in the Midland Basin.

 Daniel Eugene McSpirit - BMO Capital Markets (United States)